freenas/freenas-docs/userguide/system.rst

 There are two types of passwords.
 User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration backup.
-Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
+Other passwords, like iSCSI CHAP passwords, Active Directory bind credentials, and cloud credentials are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
 The key or *seed* for this encryption is normally stored only on the boot device.
 When :guilabel:`Save Config` is chosen, a dialog gives the option to :guilabel:`Export Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
 Configuration backups containing the seed must be physically